Product Updates for May 2018

 The update to these products is in response to the FFIEC’s Press Release entitled “FFIEC Issues Joint Statement on Cyber Insurance and Its Potential Role in Risk Management Programs” dated 04/10/18 that describe matters that financial institutions should consider if they are determining whether to use cyber insurance as a component of their risk management programs.

 As a courtesy we revised these products to eliminate any regulatory guidance that was in effect prior to the new rules that went into effect on 04/19/18.
-Please refer to this page of our website for information regarding the inclusion of the new rules prior to this update.

 In addition, the Regulation Z Policy Template includes a revision in response to the CFPB’s final rule entitled “Federal Mortgage Disclosure Requirements under the Truth in Lending Act (Regulation Z)” dated 04/26/18 that mends federal mortgage disclosure requirements under the Real Estate Settlement Procedures Act (RESPA) and the Truth in Lending Act (TILA) that are implemented in Regulation Z. The amendments relate to when a creditor may compare charges paid by or imposed on the consumer to amounts disclosed on a Closing Disclosure, instead of a Loan Estimate, to determine if an estimated closing cost was disclosed in good faith.